AliBailoun234/Final_project/README.md

 ## Results

-1. Our group divided the data into five different time periods and for the Q1, we figured out the top 10 playrers in points, rebounds, and assists over each decade.
+1. Our group divided the data into five different time periods.
+To solve Q1, we should figure out the top 10 playrers in points, rebounds, and assists over each decade.
+This question can be solved by using same process in each decade.
 Let's use 1960-1969 as an example to show the process and results here.
 Key points are listed as below.

   * Groupby 'Player'
   * Sort value by 'PTS','TRB' and 'AST'
   * Visualization